Warning Sorry, you're using a web browser that is no longer supported. For the best experience please upgrade or visit the site on another browser.

 What Are The Symptoms of a Bad Starter?

-Your starter is one of the most important parts of your engine, and is put under significant stress throughout its life.
 Starter failure is common due to demanding conditions, and a bad starter will typically exhibit a few symptoms before it dies completely.
 The most common sign that your starter is dying is that the engine won’t turn over when you turn the key or press the ‘Start’ button.
 This could also be caused by a dead battery, or may point to an issue with the starter, ignition system, or other electrical components.
-Over-cranking a starter generates a great deal of heat and can potentially shorten the life of the starter motor.
-Some common reasons over-cranking occurs is insufficient fuel or fuel pressure for combustion, camshaft and crankshaft sensors that are out of specification or providing inaccurate timing or firing information to the engine control unit, poor air and fuel mixture due to a clogged or dirty mass air flow (MAF) sensor, and other factors.
+Over-cranking a starter also generates a great deal of heat and can potentially shorten the life of the starter motor.

 Get Free Starter & Alternator Testing at O’Reilly